 The game offers instances of:

-- Then there's the fact that one of the commonly recognized choices for Clare's best "armor" is a fancy dress that you buy for her in an event that occurs because you wanted her to have something to wear besides armor!
+- Armor Is Useless: Played around with.
+Armor reduces the amount of damage you receive if you get hit, metal armor more so than leather, at the cost of evasion and agility.
+Then there's the fact that one of the commonly recognized choices for Clare's best "armor" is a fancy dress that you buy for her in an event that occurs because you wanted her to have something to wear besides armor.

-- Art Shift - Compare the characters with clothes on and clothes off.
+- Art Shift: Compare the characters with clothes on and clothes off.
 The difference is stunning.

-- Awesome but Impractical — Star Blade is Rudy's most powerful attack (in terms of damage per hit) and can hit multiple enemies via piercing, but costs a whopping 60 MP per use (Rudy's a fighter, mind you, so he doesn't have much MP to begin with) — and is considered a magic attack (meaning its affected by your Force stat).
+- Awesome, but Impractical: Star Blade is Rudy's most powerful attack (in terms of damage per hit) and can hit multiple enemies via piercing, but costs a whopping 60 MP per use (Rudy's a fighter, mind you, so he doesn't have much MP to begin with) — and is considered a magic attack (meaning its affected by your Force stat).
 Unless you're willing to spend the time and/or money on Mind, Will, and Magic Seeds, you're better off using Wind Slash or physical attacks (especially if you're using the Fastest).

-- Bag of Spilling — Players need to finish the game at least twice before getting to keep all the loot after finishing the game.
+- Bag of Spilling: Players need to finish the game at least twice before getting to keep all the loot after finishing the game.

-- Beam Spam — Rudy's Shooting Ray, which is also Light-Elemental.
+- Beam Spam: Rudy's Shooting Ray, which is also Light-Elemental.

 - There's a sword in-game that grants massive attack power and regenerative abilities - at the cost of attack speed and walking speed.

 - Also, Rudy's sword in official artwork is pretty big.

-- Black Magician Girl — Carol.
+- Black Magician Girl: Carol.
 She's essentially Lina Inverse who isn't lacking in "that" area.

-- Bonus Dungeon — The aptly named Losers' Paradise.
+- Bonus Dungeon: The aptly named Losers' Paradise.
 100 levels and the toughest bosses.

-- Born Lucky — Karen has the highest luck stat of all playable characters and it extends into story events.
+- Karen has the highest luck stat of all playable characters and it extends into story events.
 When she accidentally shoots a random person, it turns out to be a mugger.
 When she shoots at a monster and it misses, the shot dislodges a rock that squishes her foe.
 Her outrageous luck baffles Rudy on several occasions.

 - Inverted with Ocean Biglake, who claims to be this, but in reality, he's far from it.

 - Many of the characters' "best" equipment comes from the Loser's Paradise or Dice Dungeon—both of which are late-game dungeons, where there's not many enemies left to challenge (The Fastest is excluded for obvious reasons).

-- The Shining Ring, which casts Shooting Ray and can only be equipped by Rudy, costs 2000000G — that's as many as two millions.
+- The Shining Ring, which casts Shooting Ray and can only be equipped by Rudy, costs 2000000G: that's as many as two millions.
 By the time you have enough to get it, you're on the Dark Lord's doorstep.

-- Bribing Your Way to Victory — Semi-example: the Developer's Room sells almost every weapon and armor in the game; even though you aren't paying real money to buy game money to buy in-game stuff, there's still the fact that you're buying it from a place called the "Developer's Room".
+- Bribing Your Way to Victory: Semi-example: the Developer's Room sells almost every weapon and armor in the game; even though you aren't paying real money to buy game money to buy in-game stuff, there's still the fact that you're buying it from a place called the "Developer's Room".
 Then there's the much more interesting fact that they sell the Fastest for 50,000G...

-- Dead Pan Snarker — Rudy, although most of the time he doesn't verbalize his sarcasm.
+- Dead Pan Snarker: Rudy, although most of the time he doesn't verbalize his sarcasm.

-- Developer's Room — During a second playthrough, visiting the kingdom's and talking to the border guard, you will be invited to this place.
+- Developer's Room: During a second playthrough, visiting the kingdom's and talking to the border guard, you will be invited to this place.
 A lot of staff members will reveal a few interesting things about the game, and provide you with useful advice.
 There's even a guy selling powerful items.
 This is also where you unlock the Bonus Dungeon.

-- Easter Egg — Plenty.
+- Easter Egg: Plenty.
 Take Jim's wig for example.
 Some guy in the bar will mention it if you're S rank.
 Once he runs out of missions to give you, he'll be wearing it the next time you visit him.

 - Elemental Rock-Paper-Scissors

-- Epic Flail — Passed down from generation to generation within Cobden's family is a spiked wrecking ball called Grace Impact.
+- Epic Flail: Passed down from generation to generation within Cobden's family is a spiked wrecking ball called Grace Impact.

-- Funbag Airbag — Rudy meets Ruby, after descending three levels due to Alicia.
+- Funbag Airbag: Rudy meets Ruby, after descending three levels due to Alicia.

-- Golem — Ruby can summon these, one at a time.
+- Golem: Ruby can summon these, one at a time.

-- Giant Enemy Crab — the boss at the end of one of the dungeons.
+- Giant Enemy Crab: the boss at the end of one of the dungeons.
 Not only is it big and tough, it also breathes fire.

-- Giant Space Flea from Nowhere — One on the dungeons has a giant floating goldfish for a final boss.
+- Giant Space Flea from Nowhere: One on the dungeons has a giant floating goldfish for a final boss.
 There's also a giant beetle at the bottom on the Dragon's Lair, but it's well hidden and impossible to reach during your first visit (the game takes over the controls when you enter the region, and will avoid it completely).

-- Heartbeat Soundtrack — Used during a sex scene featuring a naked Marin.
+- Heartbeat Soundtrack: Used during a sex scene featuring a naked Marin.

-- In-Series Nickname — The hero's default name is Rudy, but the player can name him whatever he likes.
+- In-Series Nickname: The hero's default name is Rudy, but the player can name him whatever he likes.
 Several party members use various nicknames to address the main character instead in parts where their lines are voiced.

-- Laser Blade — the Lightsaber is one of the best weapons in the game.
+- Laser Blade: the Lightsaber is one of the best weapons in the game.
 It drains mana while attacking, but by the time you get one, it won't really matter.

-- Magic Knight — Arguably, Rudy.
+- Magic Knight: Arguably, Rudy.
 Also Claire, if you manage to unlock her.

-- Meaningful Name/Punny Name — Claire is a lightning mage.
+- Meaningful Name/Punny Name: Claire is a lightning mage.
 Eclair is French for Lightning.
 (This game was made long before Final Fantasy XIII used the same pun.)

-- Mega Manning — Rudy learns his ultimate attack after his dad uses it on him, dropping the son to his knees.
+- Mega Manning: Rudy learns his ultimate attack after his dad uses it on him, dropping the son to his knees.
 When Rudy executes it his old man goes down, flat on his back.

-- New Game+ — And how.
+- New Game Plus: And how.
 As you proceed to beat the game with the various girls' endings, you'll unlock a whole slew of additional goodies including a new character, a Developer's Room where you can buy most rare armor/weapons from the get-go, a massive Bonus Dungeon with 101 floors, a map option that lets you see floor layouts, stairs and enemies, the ability to start with 50% or 100% of your previously earned experience, the ability to start with your previously obtained equipment and items and 6 additional difficulty levels. (most of them with increased experience and item drop multipliers to compensate for the stat buffs enemies get)

-- Occidental Otaku — Parodied with one of the guys in the Developer's Room: a fat guy (one of the translators for the English Version) jogging in the atrium who likes the word 'oppai' a lot.
+- Occidental Otaku: Parodied with one of the guys in the Developer's Room: a fat guy (one of the translators for the English Version) jogging in the atrium who likes the word 'oppai' a lot.

-- Outdoor Bath Peeping — Actually important to one girl's plot.
+- Outdoor Bath Peeping: Actually important to one girl's plot.

 - Parental Abandonment - Mostly because your hero's dad is a bit of a Jerkass.

-- Porn With Plot: It's actually a fairly serious RPG with all the trapping you'd expect from a non hentai RPG, and you could cut out the hentai entirely and still have a typical yet enjoyable RPG gaming experience.
+- Porn with Plot: It's actually a fairly serious RPG with all the trapping you'd expect from a non hentai RPG, and you could cut out the hentai entirely and still have a typical yet enjoyable RPG gaming experience.
 However, the porn is actually made plot relevant to a fair degree (the opening cutscene with the naked girl is actually a plot point later on), and to get the porn scenes in question you have to actively work towards impressing your girl of choice, but not before going through some plot.
 Overall, it leans slightly heavy on plot with some porn thrown in.

-- Pretty in Mink — Marin wears a collar, cuffs, and a Showgirl Skirt all edged with white fur.
+- Pretty in Mink: Marin wears a collar, cuffs, and a Showgirl Skirt all edged with white fur.

-- Razor Wind — Done by Rudy, and Marin's Wind Elemental summons.
+- Razor Wind: Done by Rudy, and Marin's Wind Elemental summons.

-- Retired Bad Ass — According to Jim, head of the local Hunter's Guild, Rudy's dad Gale was a great Hunter.
+- Retired Bad Ass: According to Jim, head of the local Hunter's Guild, Rudy's dad Gale was a great Hunter.

-- Scarpia Ultimatum — Subverted inversion.
+- Scarpia Ultimatum: Subverted inversion.
 Alicia offers to pay with her body when Rudy saves her from goblins...she actually meant that she'd work for him as a healing mage.

-- Shout-Out — Takuya Aihara from the X-Change series of eroge (from the same developer) appears in a sidequest in his female form and also as one of the later bosses in the Bonus Dungeon.
+- Shout-Out: Takuya Aihara from the X-Change series of eroge (from the same developer) appears in a sidequest in his female form and also as one of the later bosses in the Bonus Dungeon.

-- Summon Magic — Marin's style of magic.
+- Summon Magic: Marin's style of magic.
 Ruby has some as well and uses them in story events too.

-- Sword Beam — Rudy's ultimate (story-wise) attack.
+- Sword Beam: Rudy's ultimate (story-wise) attack.

-- Why Did It Have to Be Snakes? — Each girl has something they're afraid of, downright abhor, or just can't wrap their head around, making them leave your party if you choose to accept a mission involving it.
+- Why Did It Have to Be Snakes?: Each girl has something they're afraid of, downright abhor, or just can't wrap their head around, making them leave your party if you choose to accept a mission involving it.